What Are Adaptogenic Herbs | Teelixir

 To be considered a true adaptogen, a plant, fungi, or mineral must possess certain beneficial functions:

 - Support, balance, and nourish the immune system (which resides 70% in the gut) through rich polysaccharides and triterpenoid saponin compounds.
-Additionally, they exhibit anti-inflammatory, antibacterial, antifungal, and antiviral properties.
+Additionally, they have been traditionally used for their broad-spectrum properties.

 - Restore and normalize multiple bodily systems.
 They can have stimulating and warming effects, as well as calming, cooling, and nourishing effects.